baigd/baigd.github.io/index.md

 image:
   feature: trees.jpg
 ---
+[19 Apr 2024] Our paper on LLM-driven testing is accepted by FSE'24.
+Congrats, Chuan! <br>
+[16 Apr 2024] Our paper on neuron-level AI model usage control is accepted by Oakland'24.
+Congrats, Zihan! <br>
 [1 Mar 2024] Our paper on algorithmic purpose limitation for privacy preservation is accepted by USENIX Security'24.
 Congrats, Shuofeng! <br>
 [15 Feb 2024] Two papers on security and privacy of web-based collaborative platforms are accepted by WWW'24.
 Congrats, Liuhuo! <br>
 [15 Dec 2023] I am serving ACM CCS 2024 as a PC member.
 Please submit your good works! <br>